-Bullying can affect people differently, and as we have seen can have a both physical and mental impact on an individual over time.
-Individuals struggling with bullying, harassment or cyberbullying may find it difficult to speak up about the fact that they are being bullied.
+Bullying can affect people differently and can have both physical and mental impacts on an individual over time.
+Individuals struggling with bullying, harassment, or cyberbullying may find it difficult to speak up about the fact that they are being bullied.
 Standing up to bullies may be difficult for individuals, especially in the workplace for fear of negative consequences and job loss.

 Studies have shown that bullying in the workplace will cause physiological and psychological stress, damage self-esteem, impair cognitive functioning and threaten overall emotional and physical health.
 People who are bullied or harassed in the workplace have an increased risk of depression.
 This research showed a direct link between what is known as “learned helplessness” and depression.
 There are cases of bullying that can result in post-traumatic stress disorder (PTSD) and even suicide in some severe cases.

-ACAS claims that bullying at work costs the UK economy £18 billion a year, from sickness-related absences (as a result of bullying), staff turnover and the reduction of productivity.
+ACAS claims bullying at work costs the UK economy £18 billion a year, from sickness-related absences (as a result of bullying), staff turnover, and the reduction of productivity.

 As we stressed, there is also a cultural impact.
-Beyond the individual, workplace bullying has been found to create a negative working environment and reduction in team morale.
+Beyond the individual, workplace bullying has been found to create a negative working environment and a reduction in team morale.
 Workplace bullying has an impact on those who are witnesses to bullying in the workplace.
-Bullying, aggression and a concerted effort to undermine an employee creates a negative work environment.
-Witnesses to workplace bullying may fear becoming a target themselves which causes increased group stress and the helplessness and disempowers employees, leading to low morale in the workplace and a drop in productivity.
+Bullying, aggression, and a concerted effort to undermine an employee create a negative work environment.
+Witnesses to workplace bullying may fear becoming a target themselves which causes increased group stress and helplessness and disempowers employees, leading to low morale in the workplace and a drop in productivity.

-In the UK, according to the government website, bullying itself is not against the law, but harassment is.
-This is when the unwanted behaviour is related to one of the following:
+In the UK, according to gov.uk, bullying itself is not against the law, but harassment is.
+This is when the unwanted behavior is related to one of the following: